stefanidisgeorge/empower/README.md

 ```

 From the menu select the Target System (e.g. x86) and the Subtarget (e.g.
-PCEngines alix2).
+AMD Geode based systems).
 Then select "Network -> empower-agent" and
 "Network -> openvswitch".
 You may also want to compile the LuCI web interface
 by selecting "LuCI -> Collections -> luci".